calvinchan87/jungle/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

+Jungle is a simulation of the real world where feature and bug-fix requests are listed instead of step-by-step instructions on how to implement a solution

 ## Additional Steps for Apple M1 Machines

 1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)